singh-sidharth/singh-sidharth.github.io/_pages/about.md

   address: >
     <p>8725 Crescent Court</p>
     <p>University Crescent</p>
-    <p>Burnaby, BC V5A0G2</p>
+    <p>Burnaby, BC V5A 0G2</p>

 news: true  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 I am a graduate student at Simon Fraser University and I have about 1.5 years of full-stack Software Developer experience.
-Curently, I am specializing in Computer Vision using Deep Neural Networks.
+I can build a website or micro-service application for you.
+With my new Masters' program, I am also a beginner in Deep Learning.
+This allows me to create applications that utilize Computer Vision (Object Detection, Image Segmentation) to satisfy a business need.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.